jasonkeene/wat/content/posts/uprobes-and-bpf.md

 We can now define a function `read_counter` that will handle our uprobe events.
 It will read the counter and store it in our `BPF_ARRAY`.
-We will need to do a few things inside the function.
+We will need to do a few things inside this function.

-First, we need to know where in the process's memory to read the counter.
+First, we need to know where in the process's memory the counter is located so we can read it.
 We can declare and initializes a pointer to this address:

 ```c
 u64 *counterPtr = (u64 *)%d;